 You can rent or buy all of these from Shona’s store mentioned above if you don’t want to buy them.
 I rented a small backpack, a sleeping bag and a down jacket for the grand total of less than €2 per day.
 I’m sure his rates have gone up a bit since 2012 but even if they’ve doubled it’s still minimal.

-Did I mention you can eat whatever you like with no consequences at high altitude and you’re walking carrying 8-10kgs for 8 hours a day – it’s great! #TheEverestDiet
+Did I mention that you can eat whatever you like with no consequences at high altitude and you’re walking carrying 8-10kgs for 8 hours a day?
+It’s great! #TheEverestDiet

 As with anything in nature, it can be dangerous – even driving a car or crossing the road can be dangerous on any given (unlucky) day but if you pay attention to the weather, nature and your body and follow all the safety precautions you should have no problems.

-That being said you should be very aware of High Altitude Sickness (HAS) as you will be within a 3,000m – 5,550m altitude.
-Anything above 3,000m is considered a risk for HAS.
+That being said you should be very aware of High Altitude Sickness (HAS).
+Anything above 3,000m is considered a risk for HAS and the height of Everest Base Camp is 5,380m, so you’ll spend a significant amount of your hike within a 3,000m – 5,550m altitude.
 There are acclimatisation days built into the schedule in Namche and Pheriche where your body adjusts to the altitude before you go higher.
-There is also another optional acclimatisation day in Dughla, which we took too.
+You should definitely take these acclimatisation days!
+There is also another optional acclimatisation day in Dughla, which we chose to take also.

 Our tips are to go slowly and not hike to high or too fast in one day.
 The general rule is not to ascend more than 400m in one day.
 Another rule is “Hike high, sleep low”, so if you pass a higher point on your hike that day from where you’ll sleep you should be all good.
 On the acclimatisation days, you should hike to a higher point that day to help your body adjust.
 The local cure of garlic soup can help with headaches and altitude symptoms.
 It might sound horrible but it’s really nice… if you like garlic and more importantly, it’s effective.
 Some people bring Diamox tablets to help with altitude sickness but if you can manage without taking them you’re better off but it’s still advisable to bring them.